 SU Granada - Intermediate Spanish

 The SU Granada Program is a 7-week, 8-credit program for SU students with a minimum of one semester of college-level Spanish.
 On this program, students earn credit for Spanish II and III in the historic city of Granada in southern Spain.
-This program is offered every other year, in 2022 and 2024.
+This program is offered every other year.

 SU Granada Study Abroad Program